AimRT/AimRT/document/sphinx-en/tutorials/quick_start/build_from_source_windows.md

 ### Python and Related Packages

-AimRT on Windows supports Python version 3.11 or higher.
-We recommend using [Python 3.11](https://www.python.org/downloads/release/python-31110/) or newer.
+On the Windows platform, AimRT supports Python versions starting from 3.11.
+It is recommended to use [Python 3.11](https://www.python.org/downloads/release/python-31110/) or later versions.

-After installation, add Python to the system environment variables.
+After installation, you need to add Python to the system environment variables.

-The airmt_cli tool requires Python 3 and three libraries: pyinstaller, jinja2, and pyyaml.
-Install them using:
+The airmt_cli tool depends on Python 3 and three libraries: pyinstaller, jinja2, and pyyaml.
+You can install them using the following command:

 ```shell
 pip install pyinstaller jinja2 pyyaml --upgrade
 ```

-The whl package generation functionality for aimrt_py requires Python 3 and libraries including build, setuptools, and wheel.
-Install them using:
+The functionality to generate aimrt_py wheel packages depends on Python 3 and libraries such as build, setuptools, and wheel.
+You can install them using the following command:

 ```shell
 pip install build setuptools wheel --upgrade
 ```

-These requirements correspond to the following build options respectively:
+The above content corresponds to the following options:

 ```shell
 -DAIMRT_BUILD_PYTHON_RUNTIME=ON